Laprama/academic_page.io/_pages/about.md

 I graduated from Imperial College London with an MSci Physics degree in 2015.
 I then worked for Goldman Sachs from 2015 to 2020 gaining a range of experience from project management to process modelling and business decision management.
 I particularly enjoyed building efficient and transparent decision models for transaction reporting.
 From here my interest in data analytics and machine learning grew.
 In 2019 I completed the Applied Data Science course at the University of Oxford before joining the Interactive AI CDT at the University of Bristol in 2020.

 As a PhD student at the University of Bristol my current research explores time series classification with healthcare data.
-I am currently supervised by Dr. Zahraa Abdallah and Associate Professor Raul Santos-Rodriguez.
+I am supervised by Dr. Zahraa Abdallah and Professor Raul Santos-Rodriguez.

 Research Interests
 ======
 I am interested in applying machine learning methods to time series healthcare data in order to obtain valuable insights.
 Healthcare data comes with a range of challenges which includes missingness, noise and multi-modality (doctors notes vs. accelerometer data!).

 Recently, I have been working with Electroencephalography (EEG) data to detect early stage Parkinson’s Disease.
-Our methods achieved high performance on early stage classification and also found the prefrontal region of the brain to be the most discriminative in classification.
-This work will be presented at the Health Intelligence workshop at AAAI 2023, please read this [pre-print](https://arxiv.org/abs/2301.09568) for further information on this work.
+Our method involving a novel transformation of the EEG data achieved high performance on early stage classification.
+This work was presented at the Health Intelligence workshop at AAAI 2024, please read this [pre-print](https://arxiv.org/pdf/2301.09568) for further information on this work.
+We also had a paper accepeted at the upcoming Machine Learning and Signal Processing (MLSP) 2024 conferences where we investigate connectivity metrics combined with regional statistics for classification.
+Currently we are exploring on deep learning methods for early stage Parkinson's classification including convolutional neural networks, reservoir networks and are working towards a novel acrhitecture for EEG classification.
+Please see [projects and publications](https://amarpal.net//publications/) for further details.

-I am also collaborating on the ContinUous behavioUral Biomarkers Of cognitive Impairment ([CUBOId](https://gtr.ukri.org/projects?ref=MC_PC_16029#/tabOverview))  project.
+I have also collaborating on the ContinUous behavioUral Biomarkers Of cognitive Impairment ([CUBOId](https://gtr.ukri.org/projects?ref=MC_PC_16029#/tabOverview))  project.
 This project aims to identify behaviour patterns that can detect dementia early and better monitor the progression of the disease via a sensor system installed in the home.
 Acceleration data and approximate location are recorded via a wrist worn wearable and passive sensors throughout the home record data on temperature, humidity, light and electricity.

 <!---
 Site-wide configuration